Berlin Mirror (2042 Retrospective)

 single-channel video, colour, sound, 11m

-“History was heavy, so my art had to be weightless.
 For over sixty years I have worked with the motif of the monument and the aesthetic of virtual reality.
-It is my way of resurrecting the present.

 Berlin Mirror (2042 Retrospective)

-A site-specific simulation of the 2042 Berlin Biennial, where fictional artist Daniela Graham leads a guided tour of her centennial exhibition at KW Berlin.
+The project features an imaginary site-specific simulation of the 2042 Berlin Biennial, where fictional artist Daniela Graham leads a guided tour of her centennial exhibition at KW Berlin.
 The tour weaves together her practice in video and sculpture, her relationship to history and her four site-specific works at the institution.

 Born in 1942 to a chemist who worked at the factory in the courtyard where Kunst Werke now stands, the artist looks back on over sixty years’ worth of her practice in sculpture, video, and performance.
 Moving between her early years growing up in Berlin, to her memories of East Germany, art school, and her current exhibition at the institution.